sjpence/manual-mds220/05_Operation.md

 There are an infinite variety of possible parameter sets for the **UNIT**DESIGN MDS-220 Soldering System.

 We will start with a generic parameter set which generally works well on most types of boards.
-We recommend the following parameters for water soluble (OA) and No-Clean Fluxes with lead based solder.
-For lead-free solders, use the solder temperature recommeded by the solder vendor for the specific alloy.
+We recommend the following parameters for water-soluble (OA) and No-Clean Fluxes with lead based solder.
+For lead-free solders, use the solder temperature recommended by the solder vendor for the specific alloy.
 NCFs require more dwell time at the preheat stage and less dwell time in the solder.
 A water carrier flux will take a longer preheat dwell than an alcohol based flux.
 The other parameters will be similar to the alcohol based version of that flux.

   Parameter       | MDS-220 | MDS-220
   ----------------|---------| ------------